saltire/rmapbash/README.md

     -y, --yblocks <MIN> <MAX>       Vertical block limits

 ARGS:
-    <PATH>    Path to either a save directory or a .dat file
+    <INPATH>     Path to either a save directory or a .dat file
+    <OUTPATH>    Path to an output .png file [default: world.png]
 ```

 ### About